Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 ## LUMI-G

-LUMI-G, the GPU partition, has has 24 electrical groups of 124 nodes, with the exception of the last group which contains 126 node.
+LUMI-G, the GPU partition, has 24 electrical groups of 124 nodes, with the exception of the last group which contains 126 nodes.
 The groups are composed of 32 switches connected in all-to-all.
-There is 16 endpoints connected to each of the switches.
-The LUMI-G compute nodes have 4 enpoints per nodes, each endpoints connected to different swiches.
+There are 16 endpoints connected to each of the switches.
+The LUMI-G compute nodes have 4 endpoints per nodes, each endpoint connected to different switches.

 <figure>
   <img